-(Effective November 1, 1988; Repealed July 7, 2016)
+(Effective November 1, 1988)

 Sec.
 26-57-2.
-Permits for the transportation and disposal of vehicle killed deer, moose or black bear
+Permits for the transportation and disposal of vehicle killed deer

-(a) No person shall transport a deer, moose or black bear killed or seriously wounded as the result of a collision with a motor vehicle without a wildlife transportation permit.
+(a) No person shall transport a deer killed or seriously wounded as the result of a collision with a motor vehicle without a deer transportation permit.